oviice/mopubAds/README.md

 ## New in this Version

+Please view the [changelog](https://github.com/mopub/mopub-android-sdk/blob/master/CHANGELOG.md) for a complete list of additions, fixes, and enhancements in the latest release.

 - A number of Native Ad classes now require `Activity` instances instead of `Context`.
 Most users should be unaffected by this change, and it fixes a crash caused by handling themes incorrectly.
 The following classes are affected:

   - `CustomEventNative` and its implementations including `MoPubCustomEventNative`.